ISA reference page

 • And definitely DO NOT name them 00000, 00001, etc. YOU ARE NOT A COMPUTER!!

-4. Output the register indexes.
+4. Output the register indexes and immediate.

-• Create 3 3-bit outputs named rd, rs, and rt.
+• Create 3 3-bit outputs named rd, rs, and rt, and an 8-bit imm output.

 4.2 The interconnect